KevinMGranger/pelorus/exporters/pelorus/config/DEVELOPING.md

 can use it in a type signature, making sure the NOTHING case is handled.

 This will be unnecessary if [the PR changing the typing](https://github.com/python-attrs/attrs/pull/983) is merged.

+# Why are there so many type annotations?
+What are `.pyi` files?

+mypy and pyright tools will type check python code.
+They can catch _so many_ errors that would otherwise happen at runtime, and provide even more helpful code completion / inline documentation support.
+There's a reason why Guido Van Rossum is working so heavily on mypy!

+`.pyi` files are "type stubs": they are checked for type information by typing tools, but ignored at runtime.

+We only use them for two things.

+First, to use `NOTHING` as its own type (see above).

+Secondly, for `attrs.Factory`.
+Because a class's fields are marked as their runtime type (e.g. `str`, `bool`), but `field` returns an `attrs.Attribute`, their type stubs have to lie about the return value of both `field` and `attrs.Factory` to keep the type checker happy.
+We undo that.